Overview

 Getting started

 This section helps you get up and running in minutes.
-To begin using the Orchestration Cluster API, you'll need the following:
+To begin using the Orchestration Cluster REST API, you'll need the following:

 Prerequisites